thoughtspot/thoughtspot.github.io/_admin/backup-restore/choose-strategy.md

 You should never restore from a snapshot or backup yourself.
 [Contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) for help.

 ## Additional resources
-As you develop your expertise in backups and snapshots, we recommend the following ThoughtSpot U course:
+As you develop your expertise in snapshots and backups, we recommend the following ThoughtSpot U course:
 * [Snapshots and Backups](https://training.thoughtspot.com/3-snapshots-backups/461810){:target="_blank"}

 See other training resources at <br/>